18:20

 Hey,

-My nervous system is on fire right now.
+My nervous system is like on fire right now.

-I'm having a difficult time remaining centered in this conflict.
+I'm having a difficult time being centered in this conflict.

-And I would love to take a sacred pause to just ground myself to center so we can come back and create,
+And I would love to take a sacred pause to just,

 I'm committing to this relationship.